 The remuneration committee, which comprises Paolo Amoruso and JD McGraw, is responsible for the review and recommendation of the scale and structure of remuneration for senior management, including any bonus arrangements or the award of share options with due regard to the interests of the shareholders and the performance of the Company.

 The Company has adopted a share dealing code appropriate for a company whose shares are admitted to trading on AIM and will take all reasonable steps to ensure compliance by the Directors, persons discharging management responsibility and any relevant individuals with all applicable laws and rules relating to share dealing.

 Application of the City Code

-As the Company was incorporated in the BVI, it is not treated by the Takeover Panel as resident in the UK, the Channel Islands or the Isle of Man and therefore it is not subject to the Takeover Code.
+As the Company was incorporated in and remains registered in the British Virgin Isles, it is not treated by the Takeover Panel as resident in the United Kingdom (“UK”), the Channel Islands or the Isle of Man and therefore it is not subject to the UK Takeover Code.
 However the Company has incorporated certain provisions in its Articles of Association which are broadly similar to those of Rule 9 of the Takeover Code.
 It should however be noted that as the Takeover Panel will have no role in the interpretation of these provisions, Shareholders will not necessarily be afforded the same level of protection as is available to a company subject to the Takeover Code which now has the effect of law for those companies within its jurisdiction.